 **The commercial contact was strengthened in the 16th century by political bonds when Charles I of Spain (V of the Holy Roman Empire) succeeded to the throne in 1516.
 Grandson of the Catholic Monarchs, Ferdinand and Isabella, Charles was born in Flanders, spoke Flemish, did not arrive in Spain until he was 16 years old and actually spent most of his reign travelling the vast territory in Europe that he inherited from his Hapsburg father.

 A further and important factor was the pervasive presence of Gothic style (more often associated with architecture and sculpture) that originated in the northern Europe and spread widely in Castile and the Kingdom of Aragón, which included Catalonia and Valencia.

 3. The Role of Royalty.

 Alfonso V also entertained as early as 1428 Jan van Eyck –arguably the most influential Flemish painter of the 15th century.
 And in 1431, Alfonso’s court painter, Lluis Dalmau, travelled to Flanders possibly on a mission for the king but also to acquaint himself with the works of the Flemish masters.

-Queen Isabella (she and her husband, Ferdinand, are together generally known as the Catholic Monarchs) had several paintings by Flemish and German artists in her collection, many of which can be seen in the sacristy of the Royal Chapel in Granada (where she and Ferdinand are buried).
+Queen Isabella of Castile (she and her husband, Ferdinand, are together generally known as the Catholic Monarchs) had several paintings by Flemish and German artists in her collection, many of which can be seen in the sacristy of the Royal Chapel in Granada (where she and Ferdinand are buried).
 Furthermore, she invited two northern painters –Michel Sittow (1468-1526) and Juan de Flandes (?-1519) — to serve as court painters.

 The endless travels of Charles V (r.
 1516-56) seem to have restricted his activity as a collector but his sister, Queen Mary of Hungary, was a keen collector.
 Their joint collection passed to Charles’s son, Philip II (r.
 1556-98), the most prolific art collector of the 16th century.
 He is estimated to have personally amassed about 1,000 works and at his death had approximately about 1,500 paintings in his collection, including numerous Flemish works (Philip particularly admired the enigmatic Hieronymus Bosch, who lived from about 1450 to 1516).